At a glance

 If you’re concerned about your child participating in RTI, contact your child’s teacher or the school’s curriculum director.
 Ask them questions like:

-Can you provide the research that shows the Tier 1 instruction is high quality and
+- Can you provide the research that shows the Tier 1 instruction is high quality and evidence-based?

 As the teacher collects and studies data for all students, decisions will be made about moving students to more intensive small group teaching as needed (Tier 2).
 You should be informed of the progress your child is making—data which is collected via progress monitoring.